Introduction

 $ 17,990

-The Sinterit Lisa Pro is an office size SLS 3D printer made by Sinterit, a manufacturer from Poland.
-Sinterit is a pioneer in the desktop powder 3D printer market.
+The Lisa Pro is a 3D printer produced by Sinterit, a manufacturer based in Poland.

 The Lisa PRO offers significantly higher quality prints than FDM 3D printers.
 Thanks to this dramatic upgrade, WSU researchers were able to quickly solve their problem: to print high-quality interior structures with high accuracy, without requiring notoriously complex support structures.